scratchexplore/scratchexplore.github.io/README.md

-# bettertrending
+# ScratchExplore
-Compact and minimal trending page for Scratch, powered by a custom algorithm
+ScratchExplore is a compact and minimal explore page for Scratch, powered by a custom algorithm designed to boost quality projects.